 Section 2.
 Advisory Directors Public and private groups interested in the purposes of the

-Corporation may designate a representative from their organization to serve on the Board of Directors as an advisory nonvoting member of the Board of Directors.
-Groups desiring to place an Advisory Director on the Board of Directors shall submit a written request to the Board of Directors indicating the individuals name and the name of the organization they will represent.
+Corporation may appoint a representative from their organization to serve on the Board of Directors as an advisory nonvoting member of the Board of Directors.
+Groups wanting to place an Advisory Director on the Board of Directors shall send a written request to the Board of Directors saying the individuals name and the name of the organization they will represent.
 Requests will be subject to acceptance by Board of Directors.
-Advisory Directors may serve on the Board until such time as that organization designates another individual.
+Advisory Directors may serve on the Board until such time as that organization appoints another individual.

 Section 3.
 Vacancies Vacancies in the Board of Directors may be filled for the unexpired term by a majority vote of the remaining directors at any meeting of the Board of Directors at which a quorum is present.
 However, if there are no members corresponding to the vacant position, then the position may be eliminated after one year of vacancy.
 The Associated General Contractors of Wyoming shall have responsibility to fill any vacancy of its Director position.